Guy-Shaw/grep-indent/README.md

 # grep --indent

-## Patch to grep-2.20 to implement grep --indent
+## Patch to grep to implement grep --indent

-This patch modifies grep-2.20
-to implement a new grep output format,
-`grep --indent`.

 With this option, the format of grep output is changed so that each filename is printed just once,